devJuanS/fullstackopen-course/part-02/countries/README.md

 ## Step 2: Add a button when the names of multiple countries are shown to display the country information.

 **Goal**: Diplay through a button the information for a country into the list when multiple countries are shown.

+## Step 3: Add the weather report for the capital of a country in the single country view.

+**Goal**: Add to the view showing the data of a single country, the weather report for the capital of that country.